Corporate Governance

 • Procedures for Determining Directors’ Remuneration

-However, the allocation of annual remuneration by position and by individual and the allocation of bonuses by individual may be delegated to the president by resolution of the Board of Directors.
+The directors’ remuneration is determined by the Board of Directors after receiving a report from the Remuneration Advisory Committee.
+However, the allocation of annual remuneration by position and individual allocation may be delegated to the president by resolution of the Board of Directors.
 In this case, the president makes decisions in accordance with the content of the report.

-• Composition of Remuneration for Directors and Corporate Auditors
+• Composition of Directors’ Remuneration

 • (2) Inside directors